AnasDarwesh20/movies_app/README.md

 3- presentation folder:

   It contains all app UI .
-  - components: used in the UI.
+  - components : used in the UI.
-  -  controller: , it is the state management used in this app , bloc state management .
+  -  controller : it is the state management used in this app , bloc state management .
   -   screens : the all app screens .

 there is another folder called core , It contains the shared components in app , like classes , widgets and varibles .